I first felt the pull of garden making when I bought a house with a garden. It was a small garden but I was determined to make it beautiful.

 Idiscovered the instant, pure joy of flower arranging when I created little posies to show my garden design clients how their new plants would look together and, importantly, how this made them feel.
 My love of flowers grew from my work as a garden designer, running my business, Alchemy Garden Design.

-I soon became obsessed with floral decorations for the house and found myself putting flowers on my kitchen table as often as possible: bringing plants home from walks to put in bottle jars on the mantelpiece, snipping a stem of daphne from the front garden to perfume my living room or floating hellebores in a bowl to see the wonderful detail of their nodding flowers.
+I soon became obsessed with floral decorations for the house and found myself putting flowers on my kitchen table as often as possible: bringing blooms home from country walks to put in bottle jars on the mantelpiece, snipping a stem of daphne from the front garden to perfume my living room or floating hellebores in a bowl to see the wonderful detail of their nodding flowers.
 This obession has developed into growing flowers which I arrange for weekly local deliveries in Bristol as fridayflowers, ethical funeral arrangements and sustainable wedding flowers through my floral business bestofthebunch .

 I have travelled the country learning from the best floral designers: celebrating British flower week in Derbyshire, learning about the meaning of flowers in Somerset and being festive making Christmas wreaths in Sheffield.
 I have loved every minute of it and along the way I have learned a lot about what makes a good floral workshop.
 My degree in Art History and a stint as a BBC picture editor have also contributed to my learning journey, as they fine-tuned my appreciation of composition and colour.
 And, of course, 20 years’ experience of garden making, where I observed the shapes and habits of nature, means that I have a good understanding of how flowers work together.